SCSE-Biomedical-Computing-Group/XGDP/README.md

 mkdir root_folder
 ```

 - Place the PANCANCER_IC data under folder `data/GDSC` and place the CCLE_expression data under folder `data/CCLE`.
-Run the following command to preprocess the data.
+Choose a `<branch_num>` as you like and run the following command to preprocess the data.
 The data will be saved under `root_folder/<branch_num>`.
 ``` python
 python load_data.py <branch_num>